Title

 The Civil Service Commission enforces a strict smoking prohibition in government offices, public schools, and enclosed gathering spaces, allowing designated smoking areas with proper ventilation while imposing disciplinary actions for violations.

-The smoking prohibition was promulgated pursuant to CSC Resolution No. 91-787 dated July 4, 1991.
+It was adopted and promulgated through CSC Memorandum Circular No. 30, pursuant to CSC Resolution No. 91-787 dated July 4, 1991.

-No. For collegiate and higher levels, the prohibition applies only to classrooms and all other enclosed rooms within the premises including public libraries and public research rooms/areas.

 Yes.
+Smoking is prohibited in classrooms and within the premises of all public schools in all levels.
+For collegiate and higher levels, the prohibition applies only to classrooms and all other enclosed rooms within the premises, including public libraries and public research rooms/areas.

-The prohibition does not apply to areas that have been designated as smoking areas with sufficient ventilation and available exhaust fans.
+No. It does not apply to areas designated as smoking areas with sufficient ventilation and available exhaust fans.

-Legible 'NO SMOKING' signs must be provided and posted in conspicuous places in all areas where smoking is prohibited.
+Legible “NO SMOKING” signs must be provided and posted in conspicuous places.

-The act of smoking covers carrying lighted cigars, cigarettes, pipes, or other smoking paraphernalia.
+Yes.
+The Circular explicitly states that the act of smoking covers carrying of lighted cigar, cigarette, pipe, or other smoking paraphernalia.

-Violation of this Circular shall be considered as a ground for disciplinary action against the offender.
+Any violation shall be considered as a ground for disciplinary action.

 Analyze Cases Smarter, Faster